vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 ![image](/assets/2024-10-17/020.png)

-Under **I/O Status**, we can set the 4 analog/digital inputs are to either analog or digital.
+Under **I/O Status**, we can set the four analog/digital inputs to either analog or digital.
 In our case, we use channel 1 for analog input.

 ![image](/assets/2024-10-17/030.png)